digant73/rpcs3/BUILDING.md

 In case you preferred to install and use the standalone **CMake** tool:
 1) move on the RPCS3's root folder
-2) execute the following commands to create the cache and to build the application (for the build use `--preset msvc-debug` instead of `--preset msvc-release` if you want to build in `Debug` mode), respectively:
+2) execute the following commands to create the cache and to build the application (for the build, use `--preset msvc-debug` instead of `--preset msvc-release` if you want to build in `Debug` mode), respectively:

    ```
    cmake --preset msvc
    cmake --build --preset msvc-release